UniGe/moodle-auth_demouser/README.md

 # moodle-auth_demouser

-Self registered user with minimal data for a demo site
+Allow Moodle demo sites to use self-registered user with any personal data except username and email.
+Required fields are filled with dummy values.